 However, CNC machining can’t deal with tool presetting and special shape parts.

-Rapid prototyping was first introduced in the late 1980s, as a high-tech manufacturing technology based on the additive manufacturing, it’s considered to be a major achievement in the manufacturing sector in the past 20 years.
-SLA and SLS are mainly used in Rapid prototyping.
+Rapid prototyping was first introduced in the late 1980s, as a high-tech manufacturing technology based on additive manufacturing, it’s considered to be a major achievement in the manufacturing sector in the past 20 years.
+SLA and SLS are mainly used in Rapid Prototyping.

-Comparing to CNC machining, SLS and SLA has some drawbacks.
-The strength and accuracy of the parts by SLA AND ALS is not as good as CNC.
-RP technology is a good choice for low-cost and high-efficiency prototypes, while demand of higher intensity and accuracy you should try CNC machining.
+Comparing to CNC machining, SLS and SLA have some drawbacks.
+The strength and accuracy of the parts by SLA & SLS is not as good as CNC.
+Rapid Prototyping technology is a good choice for low-cost and high-efficiency prototypes, while demand for higher intensity and accuracy you should try CNC machining.
 It depends on the circumstances, finding out your best solution thus to create the best prototype.

 WayKen Rapid Manufacturing offers several rapid prototyping technologies, including SLA and SLS, 3D printing, vacuum casting, rapid injection molding, and CNC machining of both metal and plastic.
 Our facilities comprise 20,000 square feet in total.
 More than 60 employees work for the company, each with a wealth of experience in rapid prototyping.
 WayKen emphasizes its ability to help customers at every stage of product development.